nodejs/node/doc/api/packages.md

 * Type: {string}

-The `"type"` field defines the module format that Node.js will use for all `.js` files that have that `package.json` file as their nearest parent.
+The `"type"` field defines the module format that Node.js uses for all `.js` files that have that `package.json` file as their nearest parent.

-Files ending with `.js` will be loaded as ES modules when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"module"`.
+Files ending with `.js` are loaded as ES modules when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"module"`.